Skip to content

 NHS Ayrshire & Arran has a vital role to play in advancing gender equality and challenging violence against women.
 We will develop policies and practices that are sensitive to the needs of victim-survivors, take action to prevent violence against women at work, and take account of women’s different experiences in all aspects of the workplace.

-We have published a public statement signed by the Chair of the Board and Chief Executive in support of Equally Safe at Work which can be found here.
+We have published a public statement signed by the Chair of the Board and Chief Executive in support of Equally Safe at Work.